jeanniesarah/backend/README.md

 - `npm test`: Run tests & generate coverage report
 - `npm run dc:up`: Start the stack with Docker Compose
 - `npm run dc:down`: Stop the stack with Docker Compose

+## GCP

+- go to https://console.cloud.google.com/ to configure or see status
+- builds automatically on push